Friday, 15 May 2026

 Hello, and welcome!

 Thank you so much for stopping by!
 I hope you are enjoying your week!
 In my post: Springtime: Praising God's Creations in Corfu!
 I shared that after living in Athens, I was in Corfu waiting to bring my cat Charlie back to Wales.
-(See blog: Blogger: Posts) And that during that time I started writing for a great site World-wide Bible studies.org founded by a wonderful Christian preacher, Teresa Ortiz.
+(See blog: Blogger: Posts) And that during that time I started writing articles for a great site World-wide Bible studies.org founded by a wonderful Christian preacher, Teresa Ortiz.
 The site had thousands of readers each day and I loved writing for them.

 As a trip down memory lane here is the Fourth of those articles: This one centres on the Royal wedding between the then Kate Middleton and Prince William.
 Today, the couple, now known as the Prince and Princess of Wales, celebrate their 15th Wedding Anniversary.
 If you enjoyed their wedding you can picture it from another angle today: from a television screen in Corfu.
 Enjoy!